 Block Parties Policy: The Discretionary Funds Task Force has recommended a general policy for neighborhood block parties.
 Thus, requests for block party funding will usually be swiftly approved if the request is to cover City permit fees, coverage of required insurance costs, and up to ten tables and 100 chairs.
 Requests for additional funding will undergo additional review.
 To avoid event type discrepancies, ensure to indicate the words "Block Party" in your event title when applying for the BSS permit fees.

 Submission Timing Policy: Please submit requests for funding at least six weeks before funds are required.
 For large expenditure requests of $5,000 or more, please submit requests for funding at least three months before funds are required to enable enough time for pre-review by the Discretionary Funds Task Force.
 Note, if submissions are not submitted within those windows, we cannot guarantee enough time to review your request and thus may not be able to fund it.

-Meetings are generally held on the first Tuesday of each month at 6:00 P.M. at the Will & Ariel Durant Library, 7140 Sunset Blvd., Los Angeles, CA 90046
+Meetings are generally held on the first Tuesday of every even numbered month at 6:00 P.M. at the Will & Ariel Durant Library, 7140 Sunset Blvd., Los Angeles, CA 90046